gwaerondor/erlang-style-guide/README.md

 data structure in some trivial one-liner function.
 If there is only one or two un-nested data structures as input parameters, extracting in the function head might be much easier to read than adding several lines just for extraction.

+# Testing
+## One assertion per test
+One test tests one thing.
+It's fine to have checks for example for setups, since the test should crash as early as possible.
+But test one and only one scenario per test.
+This way, it is not necessary to perform any manual analysis to be able to see which functionality is failing.
+It will also not hide the errors of functionalities that are tested before the first assertion, thus requiring several iterations to fix several failing assertions.